 Kidding.
 But I’m a list-girl, so here we go.

 - I love lists!
 I can’t function without lists.

 - Thirteen is my lucky number, and of course this list has 13 items.

 - The best job I ever had—other than writing for kids & teens—was at Sea World.
 They hired me in their stadium sales department.
 I walked those huge stadiums for an hour before each show selling stuffed animals, light-up spinners, and more.
 Over time, we learned a few of the animal signals, and we had a blast calling the whales and dolphins to splash unsuspecting visitors before shows as they searched for the best seats.

 - My daughter is a marine biologist turned marine science teacher.
 Her passion is sharks.
 I used to be terrified of them, but now, I often free dive with sharks all because she educated me on their livelihood.
 FACT: Sharks do not eat people.
 Some of the best moments of my life have been while swimming with sharks and sharing them with my girl.

 - I come from a huge family.
 My dad’s the oldest of 9 children.
 I have an older brother and a younger sister.
 There are 37 grandkids (I’m the oldest granddaughter), and there are already 56 great-grandchildren—with more on the way.

-- I love working in a high school.
-I started as a social studies teacher and now work as a media specialist.
-I love both so much, but someday soon, I hope to get back to writing full time.
+- I loved working in a high school.
+I started as a social studies teacher and then worked as a media specialist.
+I love both so much, but with new books coming out, it was necessary to step back and transition to writing full-time.